FarronF/limerick-council-meetings/meetings/2017/10/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 21st September 2017.md

 It was agreed that contact would be made with the District Administrator, Nenagh

-Municipal Council, to ascertain further detail in relation to agenda for proposed Joint Meeting.--- 9
+Municipal Council, to ascertain further detail in relation to agenda for proposed Joint Meeting.
+---
+9

 **Other Matters Raised:**